 Urban renewal and development in Limerick City will also be a major national priority over the Strategy period.
 The provision of new social and affordable homes on brownfield sites in Limerick City will be an important means of meeting need for social and affordable housing, while having regard to existing social conditions and the need to ensure counteract undue segregation in housing between people of different social backgrounds and incomes.
 Major sites and areas that will see housing delivery over the plan period include Colbert Station Quarter and the wider Georgian city centre.
+A Draft Spatial Framework for the Colbert Quarter was published in September 2021.
+This framework aligns with the draft Limerick City and County Development Plan 2022-2028.
+The Colbert Quarter has the potential under this framework for a range of 2,540 - 2,830 new homes focusing on affordable housing with a mixture of tenure for all generations including specialist accommodation, although an exact tenure breakdown has not yet been determined.
+The project also aims to strengthen connections, provide a mix of high-quality homes and create opportunities to live and work in the city centre, setting the scene for a mixed-use, socially diverse, vibrant urban quarter.

 One important means of delivering this housing will be through the Land Development Agency (LDA).
 The LDA is a State-sponsored body established to coordinate land within State control for more optimal uses where appropriate, with a focus on the provision of housing and providing a stronger supply of housing land in urban centres.
 The LDA is due to be placed on a stronger statutory footing through pending legislation.
-Among other powers, this legislation will strengthen the LDA's goal of increasing the supply of social and affordable housing, with a set percentage of housing provided on relevant public land being reserved for social and affordable housing including new and emerging affordable tenures.28 the national Urban Regeneration and Development Fund (URDF), including schemes to renew vacant or underutilised homes in the Georgian city centre.
+Among other powers, this legislation will strengthen the LDA's goal of increasing the supply of social and affordable housing, with a set percentage of housing provided on relevant public land being reserved for social and affordable housing including new and emerging affordable tenures (50% in cities and towns below 150,000 population).28 the national Urban Regeneration and Development Fund (URDF), including schemes to renew vacant or underutilised homes in the Georgian city centre.
 New and refurbished housing provision including social and affordable housing will continue to play an important role in revitalising Limerick City.